kexiZeroing/kexiZeroing.github.io/src/blog/vue-reactivity-clone.md

 // should log "React is awesome" if 'sentence' is reactive.
 ```

-### Why Vue need to use `.value` to access the ref property?
-The `.value` syntax is used in Vue 3 to access the value of a ref property because refs are designed to be reactive objects rather than simple values.
-When you create a ref, you are actually creating an object with a single property named `value`.
-The `value` property holds the actual value that the ref represents, and any changes to the `value` property trigger reactivity.
-When we access the ref directly, we are accessing the object, not the value.

-When you create a reactive object with `reactive()`, you can access its properties directly using dot notation, without needing to use `.value`.
-This is because reactive objects use JavaScript's built-in getters and setters to intercept property access and modification, allowing Vue to track dependencies and trigger reactivity as needed.

-- `reactive()` only takes objects, NOT JS primitives.
-- `ref()` is calling `reactive()` behind the scenes.
-- `ref()` has a `.value` property for reassigning, `reactive()` does not have this and therefore CANNOT be reassigned.

-### Why Vue component data needs to be a function?
-To ensure that each instance has its own unique set of data, the data option in a component must be a function that returns an object, rather than an object itself.
-This is because the object returned from a function is created every time a new instance of the component is created, while an object assigned directly to the data option would be shared across all instances.
-Methods, computed property definitions, and lifecycle hooks are created and stored only once, and run against every instance of a component.

 ### Shortcomings of React `useState()`
 React `useState()` returns a state, the value.
 This means that `useState()` has no idea how the state value is used inside the component.
 The implication is that once you notify React of state change through a call to `setState()`, React has no idea which part of the page has changed and therefore must re-render the whole component.